Tshxlxfelx/alx-system_engineering-devops/0x02-shell_redirections/README.md

-sort | uniq -u - takes list of words as input and prints only words that appear only once egrep "root" /etc/passwd - display lines containing the pattern "root" from the files /etc/passwd egrep -C "bin" /etc/passwd - display the number of lines that contain the pattern "bin" in the file /etc/passwd
+sort | uniq -u - takes list of words as input and prints only words that appear only once egrep "root" /etc/passwd - display lines containing the pattern "root" from the files /etc/passwd egrep -C "bin" /etc/passwd - display the number of lines that contain the pattern "bin" in the file /etc/passwd egrep -A 3 "root" /etc/passwd - display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd